 - Lower temperature to 375°F and cook 4 minutes one side without moving it.

-- Then carefully flip over and air fry the other side 4 minutes or until flakey and opaque.
+- Then carefully flip over and air fry the other side 4 minutes or until flakey and meat thermometer reads 145°F.

 I prefer to defrost my packaged fish in the refrigerator overnight.
 However I have occasionally defrosted a sealed package in a bowl of cold water for about an hour, changing the water every 20 minutes, making sure it is cold.